gwpantazes/python101/README.md

 # Overview
 We'll be learning Python starting from the basics.

-0. Please download the lesson materials from the [Python101 Github Repository](https://github.com/gwpantazes/python101).
-    - Click on the green "Clone or Download button" to the right side, [or just use this link to download directly](https://github.com/gwpantazes/python101/archive/master.zip)
-    - Unpack the zip where you'd like to work.
-I suggest your `$HOME` directory (we'll get to that soon).
 1. First, we'll be learning how to get Python running.
 2. Second, we'll learn the fundamentals of the Command Line and the Python Interpreter.
 3. Third, we'll get into the basics of programming, general concepts that can be applied to any programming language, and how to work the with Python programming language specifically.